elementor/elementor-developers-docs/src/widgets/simple-example.md

 To put all of the pieces together we are going to create a simple Elementor widget which will use the [native oEmbed functionality](https://developer.wordpress.org/reference/functions/wp_oembed_get/) of WordPress.

 ## Folder Structure

-The addon will have two files, one file to prevent direct access to the files, the other to extend the Finder.
+The addon will have four files.
+Two index file to prevent direct access to files, one file for the widget and the other to register the widget.

 ```
 elementor-oembed-widget/